-From family-run businesses to stalwart residents of storied buildings, these heritage restaurants in Singapore are bastions of history.
+From family-run businesses to stalwart residents of storied buildings, these restaurants house Singapore's best heritage food.

 Singapore has no shortage of restaurants with new establishments popping up every month.
 Just take a look at our list of best new restaurants and you’ll see what we’re talking about.
-With that said, have you been to long-standing institutions that stand the test of time?
-Sticking to secret family recipes and steeped in rich history, these heritage restaurants in Singapore are still going strong in our fickle dining scene for good reason.
+With that said, have you been to long-standing institutions that have stood the test of time?
+Sticking to secret family recipes and steeped in rich history, these restaurants are still going strong in our fickle dining scene for good reason.
 Strap in for a blast from the past with restaurants serving up heritage food in Singapore.

 This one’s been around for more than a century – since 1908, to be exact.
 The Kampong Glam institution has devotees coming from all corners of the island for a taste of its signature dish: the greasy but oh-so-good murtabak.
 Be it mutton, chicken, or even deer murtabak (yes, really), Singapore Zam Zam does it best.
 But it’s no one-trick pony.
 The mee goreng, biryani and prata are equally satisfying.